-Many, many moons ago… in fact, about 18 years ago, I made dinner for the man who became my husband and the father of my children.
-Chicken Parmesan was the first meal I ever cooked for him.
+Many, many moons ago… in fact, about 26 years ago, I made dinner for the man who later became my husband and the father of my children.
+Chicken Parmesan was the first meal I ever cooked for Bryan.
 The chicken turned out okay, but you should have seen the look on his face when I broke the spaghetti in two!

 - 1 cup buttermilk

-- Preheat oven to 375°.
-Line rimmed baking sheet with parchment.
+- Preheat the oven to 375 degrees.
+Line a rimmed sheet pan with parchment paper.

 - In a shallow dish, combine the buttermilk, garlic powder, and black pepper.
 Place the chicken in the buttermilk, turning to coat.
 Allow to the chicken to marinate while you prepare the breading.

 - In another shallow dish, combine the bread crumbs, salt, basil, and oregano.